MobileNativeFoundation/rules_xcodeproj/doc/design/custom_xcode_schemes.md

 configured to build `//Sources/Foo` and `//Tests/FooTests`.
 It is also configured to execute the test `//Tests/FooTests` using the existing logic for identifying testable targets.
 A launch action is not defined.

+Note that the `targets` attribute for the `xcodeproj` declaration now references the scheme target, `foo_scheme`.
+The targets are not listed as they are provided to `xcodeproj` via the `XcodeSchemeInfo` provider.

 ## Launch Actions